dikonikon/WebTupleSpace/README.md

 One of the challenges of tuple matching is that you do not in advance know which elements of a tuple will be matched against.

+Order and type are significant in tuples: (1, "one") does not match ("one", 1) so it isn't possible to model tuples straightforwardly as mongo documents for example.

+So, here in outline is the way WebTupleSpace aims to model tuples with the aim of achieving constant time with the length of tuples:

 - model a tuple as a combination of a 'core' tuple which identifies it and a sequence of two-tuples comprising its type, its value and a hash of the value, where the value is the object itself serialised into a byte array:

     `{